NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 1: The Biological Baseline (Intake)

 We take your 8-point clinical profile and calculate the Resting Energy Requirement (RER) using Kleiber's Law: \(\text{RER} = 70 \times (\text{BW}_{\text{kg}})^{0.75}\).
-We then apply the specific breed and activity multipliers to establish the Daily Energy Requirement (DER).
+We then apply breed and activity multipliers to set the day-to-day Energy Requirement (DER).

 Step 2: The Safety Gauntlet (Target Calibration)